Democrats bet on early Latino outreach to avoid '20 pitfalls

 “Hispanics all across the country are Republicans,” said Florida Sen. Rick Scott, who heads the GOP’s campaign arm for the 2022 midterms.
 “If Republicans reach out to them, we’re going to win.”

-Scott was governor before winning his Senate seat and advocated for Puerto Ricans leaving the island after Hurricane Maria’s devastation in 2017 to settle in Florida over objections from party officials in Washington who warned the new voters could make the state more blue.
-Republicans have only done better in statewide elections since.

-More Latino voters aren’t always a boon to Democrats in other parts of the country, either.
-Abel Prado, executive director of the Democratic advocacy group Cambio Texas in the Rio Grande Valley, said selling empathic positions like expanding health care access is often tougher than simply counting on Trump’s personality and his boasting about disrupting traditional politics.
+Abel Prado, executive director of the Democratic advocacy group Cambio Texas in the Rio Grande Valley, said selling empathic positions like expanding health care access is often tougher than simply boasting about disrupting traditional politics as Trump did.

-With Trump not on the 2022 ballot, many of his supporters may simply stay home, Prado said.
+With Trump not on the 2022 ballot, many of his supporters may simply stay home, he said.

 “There are conversations about talking about how to start changing,” Prado said with a laugh.